zerotier/docs/docs/rules.md

 included in case you want to implement some kind of more detailed segmentation based on these.)
-Now the first match (`not tor classified 0`) will be true and the packet will be dropped unless the two communicating members have at least once *clearance* bit in common (`tand clearance 0`).
+Now the first match (`not tor classified 0`) will be true and the packet will be dropped unless the two communicating members have at least one *clearance* bit in common (`tand clearance 0`).